jonjamz/blaze-tabs/README.md

 ReactiveTabs.createInterface({
   template: 'basicTabs',
   onChange: function (slug) {
-    // Do whatever you want here--this fires every time the tab changes console.log('Tab has changed:', slug);
+    // Do whatever you want here--this runs every time the tab changes, across all instances of this template console.log('Tab has changed:', slug);
   }
 })